| |

 Instructions

-• Combine the oilve oil, vinegar, and garlic powder in a small bowl and set aside.
+• Combine the oilve oil, vinegar, mustard, garlic powder, and pepper in a small jar with a lid.
+Shake well to combine and set aside.

 • In a large bowl, combine the lettuce, radicchio, cucumber, chickpeas, roasted red peppers, sundried tomatoes, pepperoncini, onion, olives, and tuna Toss well.